JuliaControl/ControlSystems.jl/docs/src/man/creating_systems.md

 ```julia
 ss(A,B,C,D,Ts=0)
 ```
-and they behave similarily to transfer functions.
+and they behave similarly to transfer functions.
 State-space systems with heterogeneous matrix types are also available, which can be used to create systems with static or sized matrices, e.g.,
 ```jldoctest  HSS
 using StaticArrays
 import ControlSystems.HeteroStateSpace